 Attend court

-Both parties must attend a court session in which a deputy registrar will attempt to resolve the dispute.
+Both parties must attend a court session in which a judicial officer will attempt to resolve the dispute.
 If you are not able to settle the case, you need to attend a hearing in which a judge will decide whether to grant the order.

 File other applications, if needed